 The solution which would consist of being more restrictive on collection is also not satisfactory because it runs the risk of missing out on relevant information..

-All these tasks take the person in charge of monitoring away from truly useful activities that should normally punctuate their days: broadcasting, creating collective intelligence, investigating subjects of interest in greater depth or digging into weak signals...
-In short, all this which is what makes the job of watchman so special, but also what gives it its strategic importance.
-On this subject, AI can help you save precious time…
+All these tasks take the person in charge of monitoring away from the truly useful activities that should normally fill their days: disseminating information, fostering collective intelligence, investigating topics of interest in greater depth, or exploring weak signals…

 The cost of accessing databases